superTheus/codelandia-community/README.md

 # About

-  New Challenge about Codelandia Community, for improvement in CSS and HTML knowledge.
+  New Challenge about Codelandia Community, for improvement in SASS and HTML knowledge.